nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 And a workaround for Chrome:

-- Type **badidea** or **thisisunsafe** while viewing the rendered page (this has to do with how [Chrome preloads some domains for its HTTP Strict Transport Security list](https://hstspreload.org/) in a way that can’t be manually removed)
+- Type **badidea** or **thisisunsafe** while viewing the rendered page (this has to do with how [Chrome preloads some domains for its HTTP Strict Transport Security list](https://hstspreload.org/) in a way that can't be manually removed)

 ## Destroying Nebari